bamboo-research/RemoteControlledCar_VSCode/README.md

 #### Joystick library
 Reads the axis values from the Joystick.
 List of functions:
--
+- ReadAxisX(): returns X coordinate of the joystick
+- ReadAxisY(): returns Y coordinate of the joystick
+- ReadButton(): returns button value of the joystick.
+LOW if pressed and HIGH otherwise.

 TODO: electrical schematics

-TODO: photos car and controller prototypes
+TODO: photos car and controller final build